 Back in 1917, Judith Henn had 132 acres available in Howland, Ohio.
-In that year, the land was donated to the city of Warren to be used for recreational use for the citizens of Warren.
+In that year, the land was donated to the city of Warren to be utilized for recreational purposes for its citizens.
 The city originally didn’t have the intention of building a golf course on the site.
 With a possible influenza epidemic facing the area during this time period, the land was intended to be utilized for a facility to treat those infected.
 However, when the virus failed to materialize as once thought, city council found itself owning vacant land.

 After a few years, it was determined the land would be developed into a municipal 9-hole facility.
 A second nine holes was added not long after.
 The course opened to the public in 1928 and has been a favorite in the Youngstown-Warren area for thousands of golfers ever since.
 The front nine is more forgiving but is known for its difficult starting hole.
 The back nine provides a much harder challenge with tree-lined fairways.
 Old Avalon’s practice area is also a great facility to learn the game.